kasulani/drf_shopping_list_api/README.md

 - Use Django 2.x.x+
 ## Tests
 "Code without tests is broken as designed", said  [Jacob Kaplan-Moss](https://jacobian.org/writing/django-apps-with-buildout/#s-create-a-test-wrapper).
-Therefore i shall not give you code that can not be tested or be tested.
+Therefore i shall not give you code that can not be tested or has no tests.
 So, to run tests, enter the following command
 > python manage.py test
 ## Running the application
 To run this application, clone the repository on your local machine and execute the following command.